 Best of all, these easy cheesecake bars are a great make-ahead dessert, since they’ll need to set in the refrigerator to become firm.
 I like to make the bars and the caramel apple topping ahead of time, store them in the fridge, and then spoon the topping onto the bars just before serving.

-Why You’ll Love These Cheesecake Bars
+Why You’ll Love This Dessert

-- Kid-Approved Flavors.
+- Kid-approved flavors.
 Caramel apples are a popular treat at fall festivals and carnivals.
 This recipe uses brown sugar to caramelize the apples and a generous drizzle of caramel sauce to replicate the festival treat.

 - Graham crackers: Cheesecake purists say there’s no other crust option besides a graham-cracker crust.
 The store-brand graham crackers can be pricey, so the generic version is just fine to use in this recipe.